Berom

 - Digital Presence

-- The Berom have a growing digital presence, with social media and online platforms used to promote cultural events and connect with the diaspora.
+- The Berom have a growing digital presence, with social media being used to share and preserve culture.

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, influencing cultural practices and economic activities while also posing risks to cultural preservation.
+- Globalization has brought both opportunities and challenges, impacting traditional practices and economic activities.

 - Urbanization Effects